akuyper/L01-deep-learning1/README.md

 <br><br>

 #### Exercise 3
 Recreate the example provided in Section 3.5 (pg 70 - 76).
-See the [notebook](https://jjallaire.github.io/deep-learning-with-r-notebooks/notebooks/3.5-classifying-newswires.nb.html) provided by the author.
+See the [notebook](https://jjallaire.github.io/deep-learning-with-r-notebooks/notebooks/3.5-classifying-newswires.nb.html" target"=_blank) provided by the author.

 <br><br>

 #### Exercise 4
 Recreate the example provided in Section 3.6 (pg 76 - 83).
-See the [notebook](https://jjallaire.github.io/deep-learning-with-r-notebooks/notebooks/3.6-predicting-house-prices.nb.html){:target="_blank"} provided by the author.
+See the [notebook](https://jjallaire.github.io/deep-learning-with-r-notebooks/notebooks/3.6-predicting-house-prices.nb.html target="_blank") provided by the author.